NaSTAuk/graphics/docs/glossary.md

 ### Admin Component

-An admin component is the thing that allows you to control how the cg component is used.
+An Admin Component is the thing that allows you to control how the cg component is used.

 ### CG Component